renvins/serverpulse/README.md

     You will find the resulting JAR file in `plugin/build/libs/`.

 2.  **Installation:**
-    Copy the ServerPulse plugin JAR file (e.g., `serverpulse-plugin-x.y.z.jar`) into the `plugins` folder of your Paper Minecraft server.
+    Copy the ServerPulse plugin JAR file (e.g., `serverpulse-plugin-0.1.3.jar`) into the `plugins` folder of your Paper Minecraft server.

-### 3. Start and Access
+### 4. Start and Access

 1.  **Start your Minecraft server.** The ServerPulse plugin will load.
 Ensure you have correctly configured the InfluxDB token and customized the `server` tag (and added any other desired tags) in `plugins/ServerPulse/config.yml`.
 The plugin will then start sending metrics to InfluxDB.
 Check the server console for status messages or errors.